ADKAR Model: What Is It and How To Use It?

 How to Apply the ADKAR Model For Organizational Change

-Because the ADKAR Model is outcome-oriented, it can be used to facilitate change by setting clear milestones to be reached throughout the process.
-Every person involved in the change must reach each goal, though different people may reach different goals at different times.
-For example, one person may already have the desire to change, while another is still becoming aware of the need to change.
+Since the ADKAR Model is outcome-oriented, it can facilitate change by setting clear milestones to be reached throughout the process.
+Every person involved in the change must reach each goal, though different people may get other goals at different times.
+For example, one person may already desire to change, while another is still becoming aware of the need to change.

 GOAL 1: Create awareness of the need to change.

-Without a doubt, communicating the need for change is fundamental, but creating awareness for the change goes beyond simply announcing it.
+Communicating the need for change is fundamental.
+But creating awareness for the change goes beyond simply announcing it.
 In order for employees to be truly aware of the necessity for change, they must not only understand the reasoning behind it but also come to agree with that reasoning.

 Begin by providing clear explanations of why the change is needed.